 - 1. Second, subtract those areas that have been developed, meeting the definition of developed land as defined above. - 2.
 Land that falls within more than one of said categories shall only be subtracted once.
 The remaining upland undeveloped area is the NULA. - 3.
 This determination shall be determined further through the preparation of a plan or plans prepared by a Registered Professional Engineer and Professional Land Surveyor together with assistance from other professional disciplines as required for the land under consideration. - 4.
 The plan shall show as a minimum, metes and bounds, total area, net usable land area including the percentage of gross land area of each of the applicable resource areas described above and the location of each such resource area and developed areas as defined above. - 5.
 No approval of the net usable land area (NULA) shall be granted by the SPGA until it has received written confirmation from the Conservation Commission that the NULA calculation reflects an accurate representation of any and all resource areas under Conservation Commission jurisdiction pursuant to the Wetlands Protection Act and/or the Wareham Wetlands Bylaw.
 Applicants for a Special Permit pursuant to Section 570 et seq. shall also be responsible for filing an Abbreviated Notice of Resource Area Delineation (ANRAD) to have the boundaries of wetland resource areas reviewed and approved by the Conservation Commission.
 Unless the Applicant is in possession of a valid ANRAD or Request for Determination of Applicability (RDA) decision, an ANRAD shall be submitted simultaneously with the Applicant's filing for a special permit pursuant to Section 570 et seq.
 Where the applicant believes that no wetland resource areas are present and in lieu of the filing of an ANRAD, the applicant may file a Request for Determination of Applicability (RDA) and obtain approval of the same from the Conservation Commission.
 If the SPGA does not receive written confirmation from the Conservation Commission within 45 days of the filing of the plan with the Planning Board, the Planning Board shall deem the plan to be an accurate representation of the resource areas located on the parcel(s).
-Notwithstanding the Conservation Commission's failure to provide written confirmation as set forth above, the Planning Board may, at any time prior to rendering a decision under this Bylaw, request the Conservation Commission's or their agent's evaluation of the NULA calculation submitted by the Applicant.
+Notwithstanding the Conservation Commission's failure to provide written confirmation as set forth above, the Planning Board may, at any time prior to rendering a decision under this Bylaw, request the Conservation Commission's or their agent's evaluation of the NULA calculation submitted by the Applicant. - 570.7 Determination and Calculation of Development Rights in Sending Areas sending area parcel.

-570.7 Determination and Calculation of Development Rights in Sending Areas To establish the maximum number of development rights available for transfer from the sending area, the applicant shall file a NULA calculation and map, as described in Section 570.5, for each sending area parcel.
 The NULA calculation and map shall include all supporting information as deemed necessary by the Planning Board.
 Then, using the NULA calculation, the maximum number of development rights available for transfer shall be determined by dividing the NULA by the minimum lot area requirement for one housing unit as imposed by the Wareham Zoning Bylaw upon the sending area parcels.
 If a calculation leads to a partial number, the number of development rights will be rounded down to the previous next whole number.
-For example and illustrative purposes only: